till9527/QCar_Virtual/README.md

 Note:

-The controller code is not perfect.
-For the moment, it is programmed to stop at stop signs for 5 seconds regardless of circumstance, and stop at yield signs for 3 seconds regardless of circumstance.
+The controller code is programmed to stop at stop signs for 5 seconds regardless of circumstance, and stop at yield signs for 3 seconds regardless of circumstance.
+It is also very specific to the node sequences I have my cars follow, so if you modify the environment/node sequences, you may run into issues.

 The Training_model.py file is for training a yolov8 model that you've downloaded.
 The paths won't work because they're local to my PC.